Tonkata28/A-Guess-a-num-game/README.md

 # A-Guess-a-num-game
-A simple Guess a Num game from the Softuni Python Fundamentals Programming Module.
+A simple Guess a Num game (inspired by Softuni Fundamentals project)